minnaheim/group_19_server/REST-specification.md

 }
 ```

-### UserPreferencesGenresDTO Object
+### UserFavoritesGenresDTO Object

-A `UserPreferencesGenresDTO object` is a JSON object with the following structure:
+A `UserFavoritesGenresDTO object` is a JSON object with the following structure:

 ```json
 {